Memorable Scholarship Surprise for The Colony High School Senior

 “She was our sunshine,” her mother said.

-Shaw, who first met Jessica when Jessica was in the sixth grade said Jessica loved coming to school.
+Shaw, who first met Jessica when Jessica was in the sixth grade said Jess, as she was affectionately called, loved coming to school.

 “She would sit by the front window of her house and anxiously wait for the bus,” Shaw said.
 “As soon as Jess arrived at school, she was ready to get busy working.
 She not only had a deep bond with me, but she also connected with all the staff and students.
 She adored Mr. [Larry] Rymer and thoroughly enjoyed playing jokes on him.”